 3 additional airports in New York City, NY – 140 miles (LaGuardia, JFK, Newark Liberty); served by over 100 airlines and 2,000 flights/day.

 Our main hotels do not offer complimentary shuttle service.
 Independent services such as Peter Pan Bus Lines or other airport shuttle services are recommended.
+Between Bradley Airport and Springfield, you can make a reservation (required) with The Valley Transporter.
 Additional ground transportation options from the airport to downtown include car rental, taxi, limousine, Uber, Lyft and Pioneer Valley Transit Authority (PVTA) .

 The center of Springfield is at the intersection of I-90 and I-91, within a day’s drive of 150,000,000 Americans and 70% of all Canadians.
 Here are the driving times from nearby cities:

 |New York: 2.5 Hours

 |Boston: 1.5 Hours